0LNetworkCommunity/libra-legacy-v6/language/diem-framework/releases/artifacts/current/docs/modules/Diem.md

 ## Function `approx_xdx_for_value`

-Returns the value of the coin in the <code>FromCoinType</code> currency in XDX.
+Returns the value of the coin in the <code>FromCoinType</code> currency in GAS.
 This should only be used where a _rough_ approximation of the exchange rate is needed.